 The first data set consists of 168 weekly observations (September 7, 1989-November 19, 1992) of actual retail, wholesale, and commodity spot prices for twelve Florida orange juice products.
 We have data for three brands, Tropicana, Minute Maid, and the Store Brand (in-house supermarket brand).
 Each brand comes in two forms, frozen concentrated and reconstituted from frozen concentrate (refrigerated), and two sizes: the frozen concentrated orange juice comes in 12oz and 16oz cans while refrigerated juice comes in 64oz and 96oz (128oz for the Store Brand) containers.
 In the analysis that follows we focus on two representative products, one frozen concentrated orange juice (Store Brand, 12oz, displayed on Figure 1) and the other, refrigerated orange juice (Tropicana brand, 96oz, displayed on Figure 2).
-The remaining ten products exhibit similar behavior but are not discussed here to save space.

-Figure 3 displays a general description of the frozen concentrated orange juice market, which provides about 70 percent of the orange juice sold in the United States.
-The chart indicates that this market consists of two channels: the retail channel, which represents the final goods market, and the manufacturer channel, which represents the intermediate goods market.
-Thus, the market we study is characterized by a hierarchical structure, similar to the "stages of processing" structure studied by Blanchard (1983).2
+The remaining ten products exhibit similar behavior but are not discussed to save space.2 consists of two channels: the retail channel, which represents the final goods market, and the wholesale channel, which represents the intermediate goods market.
+Thus, the market we study is characterized by a hierarchical structure, similar to the "stages of processing" structure studied by Blanchard (1983).3